 Rolling Application Period 1 Opens: March 1, 2017

 Rolling Application Period 1 Closes: March 22, 2017 at midnight

-Rolling Application Period 1 Acceptance Notices to be Sent: April 18, 2017
+Rolling Application Period 1 Acceptance Notices to be Sent by April 18, 2017

 additional rolling application periods added on an as-needed basis